streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

 Please make sure that the images do not take too much disk space.
 On StretComplete images, JPEG quality of 60% usually looks exactly the same as 80% (or 90%) while being noticeably smaller, and sometimes reducing it down to even 20% will not degrade quality visibly!
 Play with settings to see which is the smallest size which does not degrade image quality visibly.

+There are online tools like [squoosh](https://squoosh.app/) which allow for quick visual comparison if you prefer that.

 After adding a photo, remember to update [the credits file](app/src/main/res/authors.txt) (different to the one for icons).

 ## Resurvey